3qilabs/awetestlib/README.md

 Run automated regression and mobile tests

-After completing this guide you will be able to run tests locally from command line or from an IDE
+After completing this guide you will be able to run tests locally from command line or from an IDE.

-v0.1.29pre3 fixes an issue with running scripts against Safari on OSX

 ------------